4wayhandshake/4wayhandshake.github.io/content/walkthrough/pilgrimage.md

 pngcrush -text a "profile" "/etc/hosts" exploit.png
 ```

-OH! *facepalm* I had not read the output carefully enough :scream:.
+OH! *facepalm* I had not read the output carefully enough 😱.
 This command generated a new file called `pngout.png`:

 ![pngcrush](pngcrush.png)